 If your loved one has passed away without a Will tucked away in the drawer and with no executor appointed, you won't be left with any formal instructions to help you determine what happens with their estate.
-It's not an ideal situation, but it's far more common than you think.
+Dying without a Will is known as dying intestate, and this is not an ideal situation, but it's far more common than you think.
 So, what now?

 What circumstances usually lead to a person dying without a Will?

 The most common reason people die without a Will is inaction.
 There are many reasons for this inaction, including:

 - thinking that they don't have sufficient assets to justify making a Will

 - intending to make a Will but simply never getting around to it, and